TimColaneri/rtd-tutorial/source/Asteroid User Guide.rst

     Scarlett is 28 years old

-Here is a slightly more involved example based on the dog example from the [Python documentation](https://docs.python.org/3/tutorial/classes.html).
+Here is a slightly more involved example based on the dog example from the `Python documentation <https://docs.python.org/3/tutorial/classes.html>`_.
 The idea of the dog example is to have a structure that describes dogs by their names and the tricks that they can perform.
 Tricks can be added to a particular dog instance by calling the `add_trick` function.
 Rather than using the default